Keksuccino/SimpleConfig/README.md

 # SimpleConfig
-Simple config system for Java to locally store values resource- and user-friendly.
+Config system for Java to locally store values resource- and user-friendly.

 # Licensing
 SimpleConfig is licensed under MIT.<br>